amyehodge/amyehodge.github.io/Hands_on_Shell/shell_part2.md

 #### [Exercise 11 Solution](https://amyehodge.github.io/Hands_on_Shell/answers.html#exercise-11-answer)

 > ### Exercise 12: Writing to files
 > The `date` command outputs the current date and time.
-Can you write the
+Write the
-> current date and time to a new file called `logfile.txt`?
-Then check
+> current date and time to a new file called `logfile.txt`.
+Check
 > the contents of the file.
+Now write the current date and time to the log file again without overwriting the previous date and time.
+Check the file again.

 #### [Exercise 12 Solution](https://amyehodge.github.io/Hands_on_Shell/answers.html#exercise-12-answer)